cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/3/3_-_Installing_From_Source.md

 $ make webtest
 {% endhighlight %}

-**Note:** This will do a full install, not just the web GUI. "make webtest" is a wrapper around "make devinstall", so your configuration files will also be saved when running this command.
+<div class="alert alert-info alert-block"><b>Note:</b> This will do a full install, not just the web GUI. "make webtest" is a wrapper around "make devinstall", so your configuration files will also be saved when running this command.</div>

 ### Building Packages from Source